People love the messages they're getting from Help Texts

 I was gifted Help Texts after my father died, and I've gifted it to many others now, especially men.
 There's a stigma around male grief.
 With Help Texts, you can ponder the messages on your own time without the pressure of grieving in front of others.
 It feels like a private, personal consult for your grief.

 Help Texts has been my go-to gift when someone loses a loved one.
 Grief is always with us and the support from Help Texts makes the journey just a little bit easier to bear.
-My friend who's beloved mother died unexpectedly let me know that she was worried the texts would be intrusive, but instead she said the texts are like a light feather that taps her on the shoulder and tells her it's OK.
+My friend whose beloved mother died unexpectedly was worried the texts would be intrusive, but instead she said the texts are like a light feather that taps her on the shoulder and tells her it's OK.

 Thank you for being the support I didn't know I needed.
 I think I would have felt so alone and inept if I didn't have this education/support.
 I have given this info to my friends and family and encouraged them to join.
 Thank you again.
 You are very valuable.